PaulNorman01/Forensia/README.md

 ## TODO
-- [ ] USNJRnl Execution On All Drives.
+- [ ] USNJRnl Execution On All Disk Drives.

 - [ ] Unallocated Space ReWriting.